EricHogue/EricHogue.github.io/_posts/2023-08-27-HackTheBox-Walkthrough-Topology.md

 [####################] - 4s    119601/119601  31041/s http://latex.topology.htb/tempfiles/ => Directory listing
 ```

-There were a few folder with directoy listing enabled.
+There were a few folder with directory listing enabled.
 The 'tempfiles' folder looked promising.

 I looked for [LaTeX Injection in HackTricks](https://book.hacktricks.xyz/pentesting-web/formula-doc-latex-injection).
 There were a few possibilities, but they all seemed to be blocked.
 When I tried to use most of the provided commands, I got an error back.

 ![Illegal Command](/assets/images/2023/08/Topology/IllegalCommand.png "Illegal Command")

-Most of commands that looked like they could help me get a shell were blocked.
+Most commands that looked like they could help me get a shell were blocked.

 I was able to read the first 3 lines of a file.